microcross/passwordchecker/README.md

 This program uses the Have I been Pwned API to check any string input against the database of hacked passwords.
 It uses SHA1 hashing and K-Anonymity when sending queries and receiving results.

-Speech recognition option uses the library SpeechRecognition and its built-in Google Speech API.
+The speech recognition option uses the library SpeechRecognition and its built-in Google Speech API.
 Note that the default API key is the test key and not intended for production.
 Please register a personal API key (limit to 50 queries/day) for production use.

 REQUIRED LIBRARIES